-Oliminal Ossislation December 1st to 2 Clinical Guideline Recommendations Nicotinic acid should be used with caution in patients with active liver disease, recent peptic ulcer, hyperuricemia, gout and type 2 diabetes.
+Clinical Guideline Recommendations pregnancy and for patients needing only modest reductions in LDL-C to achieve target goals.
+Bile acid sequestrants should be considered in combination therapy with statins in patients with very high LDL-C levels.
+Nicotinic acid Nicotinic acid should be considered as a therapeutic option for higher risk patients with atherogenic dyslipidemia.
+Nicotinic acid should be considered as a single agent in higher risk patients with atherogenic dyslipidemia who do not have a substantial increase in LDL-C levels, and in combination therapy with other cholesterol lowering drugs in higher risk patients with atherogenic dyslipidemia combined with elevated LDL-C levels.
+Nicotinic acid should be used with caution in patients with active liver disease, recent peptic ulcer, hyperuricemia, gout and type 2 diabetes.
 High doses of nicotinic acid (>3 g/day) generally should be avoided in patients with type 2 diabetes, although lower doses may effectively treat diabetic dyslipidemia without significantly worsening hyperglycemia.
 Fibric acid derivatives (fibrates) Fibrates can be recommended for patients with very high TG to reduce risk for acute pancreatitis.
-They also can be recommended for patients with dysbetalipoproteinemia (elevated beta-very LDL).
-Fibrate therapy should be considered an option for treatment of patients with established CHD who have low levels of LDL-C and atherogenic dyslipidemia.
-They also should be considered in combination with statin therapy in patients who have elevated LDL-C and atherogenic dyslipidemia.
-American Heart Omega-3 fatty acids Omega-3 fatty acids (e.g., linolenic acid, docosahexaenoic acid [DHA], eicosapentaenoic acid [EPA]) have two potential uses.
-In higher doses, DHA and EPA lower serum TGs by reducing hepatic secretion of TG-rich lipoproteins.
+They also can be recommended for patients with dysbetalipoproteinemia (elevated beta-very LDL). • Fibrate therapy should be considered an option for treatment of patients with established coronary heart disease who have low levels of LDL-C and atherogenic dyslipidemia.
+They also should be considered in combination with statin therapy in patients who have elevated LDL-C and atherogenic dyslipidemia. patients who have elevated LDL-C and atherogenic dysipidemia.
+Omega-3 fatty acids Omega-3 fatty acids (e.g., linolenic acid, docosahexaenoic acid, eicosapentaenoic acid) have two potential uses.
+In higher doses, docosahexaenoic acid and eicosapentaenoic acid lower serum triglycerides by reducing hepatic secretion of triglyceride-rich lipoproteins.
 They represent alternatives to fibrates or nicotinic acid for treatment of hypertriglyceridemia, particularly chylomicronemia.
 Doses of 3 to 12 g/day have been used depending on tolerance and severity of hypertriglyceridemia.
-Recent trials also suggest that relatively high intakes of omega-3 fatty acids (1 to 2 g/day) in the form of fish, fish oils or high-linolenic acid oils will reduce the risk for major coronary events in persons with established CHD.
+Recent trials also suggest that relatively high intakes of omega-3 fatty acids (1 to 2 g/day) in the form of fish, fish oils or high-linolenic acid oils will reduce the risk for major coronary events in persons with established coronary heart disease.
 Omega-3 fatty acids can be a therapeutic option in secondary prevention (based on moderate evidence).
 The omega-3 fatty acids can be derived from either foods (omega-3 rich vegetable oils or fatty fish) or from fish-oil supplements.
 More definitive trials are required before strongly recommending relatively high intakes of omega-3 fatty acids (1 to 2 g/day) for either primary or secondary prevention.
-Association/ American College of Cardiology Foundation: American Heart Association/America n College of Cardiology Foundation Secondary Prevention and Risk Reduction Therapy for Patients with Lipid management Goal: treatment with statin therapy; use statin therapy to achieve LDL-C of <100 mg/dL; for very high risk patients an LDL-C <70 mg/dL is reasonable; if TG are ≥200 mg/dL, non-HDL-C should be <130 mg/dL, whereas non-HDL-C <100 mg/dL for very high risk patients is reasonable.
-Lifestyle modifications (daily physical activity and weight management) are strongly recommended for all patients.
-In addition to lifestyle modifications, statin therapy should be prescribed in the absence of contraindications or documented adverse events.
-An adequate dose of statin should be used that reduces LDL-C to <100 mg/dL and achieves ≥30% lowering of LDL-C. Patients who have TG ≥200 mg/dL should be treated with statins to lower non-HDL-C to <130 mg/dL.
-Coronary and Other Atherosclerotic Vascular Disease: 2011 Update (2011) 76 Patients who have TG >500 mg/dL should be started on fibrate therapy in addition to statin therapy to prevent acute pancreatitis.
-If treatment with a statin does not achieve the goal selected for an individual patient, intensification of LDL-C-lowering drug therapy with a bile acid sequestrant or niacin is reasonable.
+American Heart Lipid management Association/American Goal: treatment with statin therapy; use statin therapy to achieve LDL-C College of of <100 mg/dL; for very high risk patients an LDL-C <70 mg/dL is Cardiology/National reasonable; if triglycerides are ≥200 mg/dL, non-HDL-C should be <130 Heart, Lung, and mg/dL, whereas non-HDL-C <100 mg/dL for very high risk patients is